-- (10) Every working party's magazine shall be situated at least 30 feet from any travelling way or such lesser distance as may be specified in writing by the District Inspector of Mines.
-All explosives stored therein shall be kept in containers approved by the District Inspector of Mines.
+(10) Every working party's magazine shall be situated at least 30 feet from any travelling way or such lesser distance as may be specified in writing by the District Inspector of Mines.
+All explosives of the standard the stand stored therein shall be kept in containers approved by the District Inspector of Mines.
 Separate containers shall be used for capped fuses.
-Explosives shall be promptly removed to working party's magazines after delivery to the level. - Subreg.
-(10) added by G.G.
+Explosives shall be promptly removed to working party's magazines after delivery to the level.

+(11) The quantity of explosives in a working party's magazine Subreg.
+(11) shall not exceed the amount required for 48 hours' work.

+added by G.G.
 11/6/54, p.
-1081. - (11) The quantity of explosives in a working party's magazine added by not exceed the amount required for 48 hours' work.

-G.G.
-11/8/54, p.
-1081. shall not exceed the amount required for 48 hours' work.
+1081.